Herbert Money: Recognition

 Upon his departure from Peru, in 1968, the Government of Peru conferred upon Money the honour of Knight-Commander, Order of Magisterial Palms, in recognition of his 40 years of distinguished service in the field of education.
-This included the supervision of school certificate examinations for the University of Cambridge, the headship of the Colegio San Silvestre for girls upon the death of the headmistress, Miss Nellie Kufal, till the arrival of her successor from Britain, the organisation and inauguration of Markham College for boys and its headship pending the arrival of the titular headmaster, the founding of the Bible Institute for Lowland Indians in Amazonia and the creation of the Lima Evangelical Seminary.
+This service included the supervision of school certificate examinations for the University of Cambridge, the temporary headship of the Colegio San Silvestre for girls upon the death of the headmistress, Miss Nellie Kufal, until the arrival of her successor from Britain, the organisation and inauguration of Markham College for boys and its headship pending the arrival of the titular headmaster, the founding of the Bible Institute for Lowland Indians in Amazonia and the creation of the Lima Evangelical Seminary.

-In 1964, The Salvation Army awarded Money The Order of Distinguished Auxiliary Service for his significant contributions to the work of the Army.
+In 1964, The Salvation Army awarded him The Order of Distinguished Auxiliary Service for his significant contributions to the work of the SA.
 He is one of few New Zealanders so recognised.
-Money was a friend and adviser to several of the Army's leaders in Peru and was largely responsible for the formation of the Army's first advisory board, bringing together a body of influential Christian-minded people.
-Money was himself a member of the board when it was formed.
-His influential contacts assisted the Army commencing a prison brigade programme.
+Money was a friend and adviser to several of the SA's leaders in Peru.
+His influential contacts assisted the SA in commencing a prison brigade programme.
 He accompanied General Albert Orsborn on his visit to Peru and translated for him.

 In 1984, Money was given an honorary Doctorate of Divinity from the Central School of Religion of Indiana.
 It was a singular honour in that he was neither an ordained minister nor trained for the ministry.